escalata/AMA/README.md

    - Please checkout the [Conda Documentation](https://github.com/conda/conda-docs).

-  1.To execute all tasks in one single conda environment the `AMA.yaml` contains all required packages and the corresponding channels
+   - To execute all tasks in one single conda environment the `AMA.yaml` contains all required packages and the corresponding channels

      - If you want to update your current environment manually you should add the following **conda packages**: